Energy Policy in Sudan Ignores Climate Risks

 The dams contain reservoirs which, if filled to capacity, would hold roughly 2.7 billion cubic meters of water.
 Recent satellite imagery shows that the dams are indeed beginning to fill.
 Reducing the flow of water through the Atbara and Setit Complex in order to fill the reservoirs restricts the amount of water able to reach the reservoir behind the Khashm el-Girba Dam.
 This restriction decreases the productivity of electric generators at Khashm el-Girba.
 Lower water levels in the Khashm el-Girba Reservoir, in turn, reduce the volume of water that can be diverted into the New Halfa Irrigation Project system.
 This system sustains roughly 900 square miles (2,300 square km) of farmland, although in recent years the area has struggled with water shortages that have reduced crop yields.
 New Halfa was created in 1964 to house and feed some 50,000 people from north Sudan who were displaced, ironically enough, when the town of Wadi Halfa was flooded by the Nile after the construction of the Aswan Dam in Egypt.

-Even if rainfall in the Nile basin were to remain constant in the future, increased damming ultimately decreases the total volume of water that can be used to generate electricity, to irrigate crops, or to serve as drinking water.
-Water that evaporates from reservoirs constitutes more than 7 percent of all the freshwater consumed by humans each year.
+Even if rainfall in the Nile basin were to remain constant in the future, increased damming ultimately decreases the total volume of water that can be used to generate electricity, irrigate crops, or serve as drinking water.
+Water that evaporates from reservoirs constitutes more than 7 percent of all the fresh water consumed by humans each year.
 Building more dams creates more reservoirs, increasing water surface area and allowing more water to evaporate before it can be used.
 In a country struggling with an energy shortage and with an uncertain climate future, dams promise only short-term solutions, and may well create more problems as economic and demographic growth increase demand for power, water, and food.

 Whether rainfall increases or decreases in the Nile basin, cooperation over resource allocation will be essential in order to ensure that no country takes more than its fair share of water.
 Sudan’s water supply is not only dependent on rain falling in Ethiopia, but also on Ethiopia not saving too much of this water for itself.
 Likewise, Sudan must seek to avoid conflict with Egypt by ensuring that it doesn’t prevent too much water from reaching the Egyptian portion of the Nile.